AndyObtiva/glimmer/README.md

 ## Setup

-Please follow these instructions to make the `glimmer` command available on your system.
+Please follow these instructions to make the `glimmer` command available on your system via the [`glimmer-dsl-swt`](https://github.com/AndyObtiva/glimmer-dsl-swt) gem.

 ### Option 1: Direct Install